inservit/PBIPushData/README.md

 <br />   NOTE: If your application is not listed, add your application and provide permissions.

 <h3>Step 3: Create Datasets and Tables Using Power BI Helper</h3>
       <a href="http://www.inservit.com/pbiapiinfo.html">Power BI APIs have restrictions for pushing data to Power BI service</a>.
-Data can be push to datasets/tables created using Power BI API.
+Data can be pushed to datasets/tables created using Power BI API.
 <br />      <a href="http://www.inservit.com/downloads.html"> Download and install Power BI Helper application.</a>
 <br />      Use Power BI Helper application to crete Datasets and Tables.